Jake Sisko: Storyline

 In an alternate timeline ("The Visitor"), Benjamin Sisko is thrust into an odd sub-space dimension after being struck by an errant energy bolt in the USS Defiant engine room.
 After the accident, Sisko is presumed dead, but he later appears to Jake several times throughout his life.
 After a short but successful career as a novelist (including the publication of Anslem), Jake spent the rest of his life trying to understand and reverse the accident.
 Jake learned that since his father and he were in close proximity when the accident occurred, a strange side effect has been causing Jake to act as a sort of anchor to his father in sub-space throughout the years, occasionally pulling Benjamin Sisko into the real world.
-Jake determined that if he takes his own life during one of these visits, the connection will be severed and Ben will return to the time of the accident.
-When he is dying (of natural causes, as an old man) Jake released his father during a final "visit" and his father returned to the past, dodges the energy bolt, and prevents this timeline from occurring (Jake as an older man is portrayed in this episode by Tony Todd).
+Jake eventually determined that when he dies, the connection will be severed; if his father is in the real world at the time, he will be returned to the time of the accident, but if not, he will be lost forever in subspace.
+Jake therefore timed a lethal dose of medication for his father's next visit.
+After grieving his son, he returned to the past, dodges the energy bolt, and prevents this timeline from occurring (Jake as an older man is portrayed in this episode by Tony Todd).

 Jake introduces his father to freighter captain Kasidy Yates, with whom Benjamin becomes romantically involved and marries in the final months of the Dominion War.
 During the Dominion occupation of Deep Space Nine, Jake remains there and serves as a reporter for the Federation News Service, though most of his work is suppressed by Weyoun and the Dominion authorities.
 Nevertheless, he is able to secretly send messages to his father through Morn.

 Jake Sisko does not have a counterpart in the Mirror Universe.
 Mirror counterparts of Benjamin and Jennifer exist there, but they separate without having a child.

 In the series finale, his father joins the Prophets, leaving Jake and Kasidy at DS9 for the final scene of the series.
 It is not clear if they remain there.

+In Star Trek: Starfleet Academy, Series Acclimation Mil, or SAM, becomes obsessed with solving the mystery of Benjamin Sisko's disappearance over 800 years later due to her own work as an emissary.
+The Doctor reveals that he knew Jake as an adult, calling him a fantastic writer.
+SAM's friend Illa gives her Anslem, a book that Jake wrote but never published about his father.
+As SAM reads it, an adult Jake appears to her to talk about Benjamin.
+Afterwards, Illa reveals that Jake had asked her to keep the book safe and only share it with those who would understand how to use it.
+Illa is actually the latest host of the Dax symbiont who was friends with Benjamin and Jake.